rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIChangelog.md

 Utilizing **snapshots** in RsyncGUI is **not possible** due a bug in default version version 2.6.9 of rsync.
 It is not allowed because of the macOS sandbox, to execute an updated version of rsync in e.g /usr/local/bin.
 Utilizing **scheduled** task is also not implemented in RsyncGUI.

 If you need either of them, please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

 ## Version 2.1.0

+This version is approved for release on Apple Mac Store 17 May 2020.

+- added counting numbers in quick backup
+- added clean logfile in view output from rsync
+- some minor fixes and cleanups

+## Version 2.1.0